pyarmak/entrada-1x-docs/user/docs/gradebook/groupassessment.md

 #Group Assessments
 It is possible to create groups in Entrada and require learners to complete and submit assignments as a group.
 To use this functionality you must have groups configured within the course.
-Navigate to Admin>Manage Courses>Manage Groups to do this and find more information on the Courses help page.
+Navigate to Admin>Manage Courses>Manage Groups to do this and find more information in the Courses help section.
 If you create a group assignment leaners only upload one assignment per group, and faculty only grade one assignment per group.
 The system automatically creates grades for all group members.

 In this section you'll learn:
 * How to create a group assessment